 Why should this be?
 Surely emotions are natural.
 We all have them.
 So, what makes them so darn frightening?
 Why did I feel so nauseous just anticipating an emotion.
 Was it confined to negative emotions?
 Was it due to the potential behaviours that might follow?
 I needed to know, and I needed to know how to change it.

 I started to search for answers.
 I found some from my meditation and journaling practices.
+If you are interested to learn more on how you can start a regular meditation practice, here is a FREE Meditation guide for you.
 They allowed me to gently, and slowly, build up confidence to engage with my own emotions.
 To get to know them much better.
 To recognise how they feel physically.
 What thoughts accompany them.
 How I behave or feel urged to act.
 What happens when I do, or don’t act on the thoughts.
 It’s been a journey.
 A journaling, journey of curiosity and surprises.

 I’ve also been privileged to work with so many fantastic clients over the last 13 plus years.
 I learn every day from them.
 And guess what?
 It is probably the most common issue I encounter in my therapy practice.
 Other people are afraid of emotions too!
+That's why I created this guide on How to Deal with Emotions Safely.
 They fear their own emotions.
 And they are frightened of other people’s emotions.
 Perhaps I’m not such a freak after all…Okay, maybe I am…just a bit 😊

 About a year ago, I came across a questionnaire.
 (Those of you who know me, will know that I love a good, standardised questionnaire).
 This was the Emotional Beliefs Questionnaire (Becerra, Preece, & Gross, 2020).
 It is a 16-item measure that assess beliefs about the controllability and usefulness of emotions, both positive and negative.
 This was what I had been looking for.